A Brief Building History of Hafslund's Main Building

 Main Building, Peter and Anna Elieson in 1761–1762

-The couple Anna Collett and Peter Elieson managed to own Hafslund for just a few years before the main building burned in the winter of 1758.
-After the fire, Hafslund’s main building was completed and rebuilt in 1762, a three-winged building in cohesive rococo style, with a mansard roof and walls in brick and whitewashed masonry.
-Previous builders were to some extent honored, as stones carved with the initials of Bildt (B) and Niels Werenskiold (NV) are built into the facade on the west and east wings, although the placement cannot be said to reveal who built what.
+Anna Collett and Peter Elieson owned Hafslund for only a few years before the main building was destroyed by fire in the winter of 1758.
+By 1762, the residence had been rebuilt as a three-winged structure in a unified Rococo style, with a mansard roof and walls of brick and whitewashed masonry.
+Traces of earlier builders were, however, deliberately preserved.
+Stones carved with the initials of Bildt (B) and Niels Werenskiold (NV) were set into the façades of the western and eastern wings, though their placement offers little clue as to who built which part.

-The architect was presumably Anna Collett’s brother, who is also credited with designing Bogstad in Sørkedalen in Oslo.
-The sister Anna is depicted in a small watercolor with drawings of Hafslund, and may have been involved in the design in some form.
+The architect is believed to have been Anna Collett’s brother, who is also credited with designing Bogstad in Sørkedalen, Oslo.
+Anna herself is depicted in a small watercolour holding drawings of Hafslund, and may well have played a role in shaping the design in her own way.

-The main building appeared then and now as Norway’s most magnificent late baroque manor house.
-The gable field with the coats of arms of the Collett and Elieson families is in sandstone from Gotland, and was carved in Copenhagen by the era’s foremost sculptors.
+Both then and now, the main house stands as one of Norway’s most distinguished late Baroque manor residences.
+The pediment, bearing the coats of arms of the Collett and Elieson families, is carved in sandstone from Gotland and was crafted in Copenhagen by some of the leading sculptors of the time.

-This change was planned when Ole Christopher Wessel and Maren Juel bought back Hafslund to live here, but was shelved when Wessel died in 1794.
+This redesign was planned when Ole Christopher Wessel and Maren Juel repurchased Hafslund with the intention of residing there, but the plans were abandoned following Wessel’s death in 1794.

 The Pavilions

-Both pavilions were built when the main building was completed and rebuilt in 1761–62.
-The pavilions seem to have always been the steward’s residence, at least from 1801 during Rosenkrantz’s time, and throughout the century until the development of the falls for electricity production in the 1890s.
+Both pavilions were constructed at the time when the main house was completed in 1761–62.
+They appear to have served as the steward’s residence, at least from 1801 during the Rosenkrantz era, and throughout the century until the waterfall was developed for electricity production in the 1890s.